CharlBest/nean-stack-starter/BEST_PRACTICES.md

 * Check that the viewModel from req.body is not accessing inner objects that might be undefined and throw an exception
 * Add loading="lazy" to all image tags
 * Prevent posting the same request when still in progress by hiding the form and showing preloader or disabling the submit button
+* If possible provide a default for any input field

 ### Testing
 * Responsiveness by resizing window